 The Taj Mahal specialties also lie in this respect that the letters of Quran when viewed from the front all appear the same size while actually; they are not and in fact have been so designed using trigonometry and Pythagoras.
 The letters at the bottom are the nearest to the viewer so are the smallest while letters at the top end are the biggest still they appear uniform in size this is the third optical illusion of the Taj Mahal.

-Specialty of water fountains in the Taj Mahal gardens
+Taj Mahal Specialties of water fountains in the gardens

 The Gardens are bisected by the four rivulets which confluence at the center here lies a marble platform around the water tank, The famous Diana seat is situated over here and the admirers of Tajmahal never forget to get an Instagram photograph in your Taj Mahal Tour.
 The long array of fountains on either side of the marble platform still work and the amazing fact is they still work with the original technology.
 The technology incorporates clay pipes underneath with earthen pots to control the pressure of the respective fountains this is an ingenious way how they all rise to the same level posing a beautiful picture of the Taj Mahal.